Athlyn has shared her life with four parrots, written articles for avian publications, and helped owners address

 Parrots have bright eyes and beautiful plumage, and they express their personalities through characteristic body language and behavior.
 More interesting still, some parrots can learn to talk, using words and language they hear in their environment to communicate with their owners.

-Some parrots learn to talk on their own, others become fluent talkers when their owners work with them to encourage development of talking ability, still others learn to talk via established avian speech training methods.
+Some parrots learn to talk on their own, while others become fluent talkers when their owners work with them to encourage development of talking ability.
+Still others learn to talk via established avian speech training methods.

 African Greys and Amazon parrots are considered among the best talking parrots.
 These parrots usually master a number of words and sentences and may apply them in remarkable ways, using language as a bridge to communicate with their human owners by asking questions, naming specific people or objects or places, counting or keeping time to music, making requests, and expressing their needs or even emotions.

 Macaws or cockatoos are capable of learning a couple of words or a few short sentences but are usually not considered the best talkers.
 There are exceptions, of course, and much depends on the particular bird, its own propensity, and how much time an owner invests.

 The following are effective ways to encourage your pet parrot to talk.